porrey/max1704x/README.md

 ![](https://cdn-shop.adafruit.com/310x233/5580-06.jpg)

 ## Amazon Boards
 The **MAX17043** is also available on breakout boards from [Amazon](https://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords=max17043&rh=i%3Aaps%2Ck%3Amax17043).
 Be cautious when ordering these from unknown suppliers.
 After reading on various forums that some of these do not work properly, I decided to order a clone.
 My experience was exactly as described by others - they simply do not work!
-I recommend ordering from SparkFun.
+I recommend ordering from SparkFun or Adafruit.